PanLu09/a04comp426/README.md

 # a04comp426

-This project utilizes the eBird API to fetch notable bird observations based on user-specified region codes.
+This project utilizes the eBird API to fetch notable bird observations based on user-specified region codes, and AiBit Translator API for translating text.
 More details about the eBird API can be found [here](https://documenter.getpostman.com/view/664302/S1ENwy59#07c64240-6359-4688-9c4f-ff3d678a7248).
+For more details about the AiBit Translator API, visit [here](https://documenter.getpostman.com/view/27760168/2s93shy9EZ).

 ## Using the eBird API